 Donald Trump Invades Our Dreams

-I first noticed the trend in December when Trump started being taken more seriously as a candidate who could win the Republican nomination, instead of a sideshow act.
+I first noticed the trend in December 2015 when Trump started being taken more seriously as a candidate who could win the Republican nomination, instead of a sideshow act.
 December is also when families get together for the holidays and talk politics, and of course those experiences and conversations can be fodder for dreams.
-I’m a moderator at Reddit Dreams and read about a lot of dreams, and around the holidays I noticed Trump’s name popping up more often.
-Here is a typical example [edited for brevity and clarity, as are other examples given later]:
+I’m RadOwl, a moderator at Reddit Dreams where a constant stream of dream reports cross before my eyes.
+I get a good read on the collective psyche, and around the holidays I noticed Trump’s name popping up more often in dreams.
+Here is a typical example [all examples are edited for brevity and clarity]:

 In my dream, Donald Trump is coming over to visit.
 He arrives with a couple of bodyguards and some of his “people.”
 Before I know it he is drunk and getting into a heated argument with my uncle—who is a big Trump supporter—about politics and immigrants and wars in the Middle East.
 The three of us end up fist-fighting.
 Trump breaks a bunch of furniture, climbing up onto tables and jumping down to break them in half, smashing chairs, and ripping apart couch cushions.
 I am shocked but somehow not surprised.
 When I ask his bodyguard what his problem is, he tells me, “Oh don’t worry, he does this all the time.”

 What a picture this description paints!
 Can you imagine Trump throwing haymakers and smashing furniture like Hulk Hogan?